DylanTsai/bookish-journey/README.md

 All javascript files need to have the line `import regeneratorRuntime from "regenerator-runtime"`.
 Make sure that all javascript files are (transitively) imported by a file listed in `entry` in `webpack.config.js.

-For database visualization, download TablePlus and connect with the following specs:
+For database visualization, Zhihao find 'TablePlus' a good app to use and anyone could connect with the following specs:
 Name: MyDatabase
 Host/Socket: symbatest.c3uotbqk2qpa.us-east-2.rds.amazonaws.com
 Port: 5432